-Investment Strategy: According to Wisconsin statutes, the "assets of the Variable Fund shall be invested primarily in equity securities, which shall include common stocks, real estate or other recognized forms of equities...".
-Asset allocation remains 100% in stocks.
+Investment Strategy: According to Wisconsin Statutes, the "assets of the Variable Fund shall be invested primarily in equity securities, which shall include common stocks, real estate or other recognized forms of equities...".
+Asset allocation remains 100% in equities.

 Stock Exposure